paulkn/esar/src/pages/index.md

 title: An Army of Women Arising
 image: /img/esthers-bkgd.jpg
 ---
-# Overcome and live out Gods promises.
+## Overcome And Live Out Gods Promises.

 Would she, could she, dare to rise again?